divine3/vuejs/basic/README.md

-# iiclubv1
+# Basic vuejs project

-> webproject for iiclub organization
+> webproject showing how to display loading icon before showing component to the user.

+###created this project as an answer for SO https://stackoverflow.com/questions/48515455/vuejs-progressbar-on-data-fetching-before-navigating-to-route

 ## Build Setup